 6. Breaking up with the love of your life?
 Make a list

 Make a list of all the things you loved about your relationship and then make a list of all the things that were wrong with it.
-It will be difficult in the beginning.
-But as you write and relive the memories, it will help you see the beauty of what you had, but also why you needed it to end.
+It will be difficult in the beginning, but good in the long run.
+As you write and relive the memories, it will help you see the beauty of what you had, but also why you needed it to end.

-By the time you come to the end of the list.
-It will be apparent to you why you broke up in the first place.
-This trick will help you process your feelings better.
+By the time you come to the end of the list, it will be apparent to you why you broke up in the first place.
+This trick will help you process your feelings better and stop you from feeling empty after a breakup.

-Shed as many tears as you need to feel better.
+Shed as many tears as you need to, to feel better after the episode.
 Vent and storm about if you want to.
-Do whatever you have to get it out of your system.
+Do whatever you have to get it out of your system and deal with it.
 Take your time to heal, but don’t wallow in your grief.
+Don’t deliberately drive by those old lanes to feel worse.
 Feeling sorry for yourself for long durations is self-destructive.
 If you think it’s going on too long, seek professional help.

 Watching videos of the two of you, looking at the pictures, again and again, will only delay the healing process and undo all the progress you have made so far.
 Learn when to let go.